-Creamy green pea past, a simple, cozy dish that's all about comfort.
-Sweet green peas. a velvety sauce, and perfectly cooked pasta come together in the easiest way possible.
-It's on of those weeknight meals that feels special without the fuss, just grab a fork and dig in!
+This creamy green pea pasta is a family favourite, and honestly, I get why.
+Sweetgreen peas, plenty of Parmesan, and perfectly cooked pasta come together in the easiest, most comforting way possible.
+It’s one of those weeknight meals that feels special without any fuss, Just grab a fork and dig in.

 1½cupsgreen peas